The End of the Road for Bulk Fields in Warped Randall-Sundrum Braneworlds: Local sum rules for bulk fields in arbitrary dimensions

 Using relation \eqref{lambdacondition}, we have

 If we integrate, we have the global condition

 which was obtained in \cite{Leblond:2001xr}.
 For $y \neq y_i$ in Eq.~\eqref{conditionCD2}, we have

-It is noteworthy that the local relations expressed in Eqs.~\eqref{nonwarped} and \eqref{conditionCD2} already encode, in differential form, the same information contained in the global constraint derived in Ref.~\cite{Leblond:2001xr}.
-Indeed, integrating Eqs.~\eqref{nonwarped} and \eqref{conditionCD2} over the internal space reproduces the standard condition relating the sum of brane tensions to the curvature of the compact directions, thus recovering the Gibbons-type global constraint.
-The advantage of the local formulation is evident: Eqs.~\eqref{nonwarped} and \eqref{conditionCD2} describe, point by point, how each brane contributes to $R^{(2)}$ through the localized term $\Delta^{(2)}(y - y_i)$, making the geometric effect of individual branes explicit.
-This approach is particularly useful in configurations with multiple branes at arbitrary positions or in the presence of nontrivial warp factors, as the local dependence on $y$ provides a clear and detailed picture of how the internal curvature is distributed, while remaining fully consistent with the integrated global condition.
+It is noteworthy that the local relations expressed in Eqs.~\eqref{nonwarped} and \eqref{conditionCD2} already encode, in differential form, the same information contained in the global constraints derived in Ref.~\cite{Leblond:2001xr}.
+Indeed, integrating these expressions over the internal space reproduces the standard consistency conditions, thus recovering the Gibbons-type global constraints.
+However, the local formulation is not merely a sufficient mathematical convenience but a physical necessity for the consistency of the $D$-dimensional theory.
+While global constraints ensure that the effective 4D theory is well-defined on average, they can fail to detect local singularities or incompatible stress-energy distributions at specific points in the bulk.
+By describing, point by point, how each brane contributes to the curvature through the localized term $\Delta^{(D-q-1)}(y - y_i)$, our approach ensures that the gravitational backreaction is compatible with the warped-product symmetry everywhere.
+If these pointwise conditions were violated, the resulting backreaction would inevitably force the metric to deviate from the assumed ansatz--for instance, by inducing $x$-dependence in the warp factor or causing brane-bending, even if the integrated global condition remained satisfied.
+Thus, the local consistency conditions provide a more stringent and complete framework, ensuring that the braneworld geometry is microscopically stable and consistent with the full set of Einstein equations.

+We emphasize that, for codimension greater than one, thin-brane sources may lead to singular transverse geometries.
+In particular, codimension-two branes are commonly associated with conical singularities, so that the curvature may contain localized distributional contributions at the brane position \cite{Geroch:1987qn,Traschen:2008cy,Vinet:2005dg,Maartens:2010ar}.
+In such cases, the pointwise form of the local Einstein equations must be interpreted with care and, at the singular locus, generally requires a model-dependent prescription, such as matching conditions, an excision or near-brane treatment, or a finite-thickness regularization \cite{Bostock:2003cv,Navarro:2004di,Papantonopoulos:2006uj}.
+Therefore, the local consistency conditions derived here should be understood as directly applicable to smooth regions of the internal space, as well as to smooth or regularized braneworld backgrounds where the metric, warp factor, and internal curvature are well-defined local quantities.

 Now, in addition to the source that generates the background, we will consider the presence of matter fields in the bulk.